-It’s one thing to present a great offer to win the first order from a new customer, but if you then look after them and provide a great experience, they will come back.
-You need to treat customers just like they are visiting your shop - personalise the experience as far as possible.
+It's one thing to present a great online offer to win the first order from a new customer, but if you then look after the customer and provide a great experience, they will come back.
+You need to treat online customers just like they are visiting your shop - personalise the experience as far as possible.

-Mike Jarman, who runs a long-established family bakery in Yorkshire, Elizabeth Botham & Sons, advises acting immediately on orders, especially delivery enquires, promptness of reply builds customer confidence.
+Mike Jarman, who runs a long-established family bakery in Yorkshire, Elizabeth Botham & Sons, advises acting immediately on orders and enquiries, especially delivery enquires.
+Promptness of reply builds customer confidence.

 James Auckland of bathroom suppliers LunaSpas says: "Constantly look for ways to give your website a competitive edge.
 Get feedback from your customers – and act on it.
 They are often the best critics."
 Independent services such as Feefo are worth a look.